Mobile-First or Desktop-First? What do you prefer?

 If your product is something which is going to help other businesses in increasing their productivity like software tools and services, then you can prefer a desktop-first approach.
 And if your product is something which is related to entertainment, news, travel, networking etc. then you should go for the mobile-first approach.

 Last and definitely not the least, you must not burn your pockets for your website design.
-Custom website development companies can offer you a wide spectrum of prices for the development of a website.
+Outsourcing to India can offer you a wide spectrum of prices for the development of a custom website.
 This may range from very cheap to very expensive.
 Therefore, you have to make a clearly defined budget for your website.
 Generally, the mobile-first approach can cost you more.
-It is because the mobile-first approach requires a lot of research and structure, whereas simple desktop websites will cost you lesser.
+It is because the mobile-first approach requires a lot of research and structure.
+Whereas simple desktop websites will cost you lesser.
 But at the same time, the cost also depends on the complexity and features you incorporate in the website.

 In the end, it is advised to you that you should do your own research and analysis and then take a decision.
 Sometimes, only we know what works best for us.